Morphisms of Berkovich curves and the different function: Analytic curves

 \subsubsection{Branches}

 A {\em branch} $v$ of $X$ at a point $x\in X$ is an isomorphism class of germs of intervals $[x,y]\subset X$, see \cite[Secion~1.7]{curvesbook}.
-It can also be identified with the set of connected components of $V\setminus\{x\}$, where $V$ is a sufficiently small connected neighborhood of $x$.
-Any point of type 1 or 4 is unibranch, and any point of type 3 has two branches: this is clear for points in $\bfP^1_k$ and the general case is reduced to this by Section~\ref{elemsec} below.
-The set of branches at $x$ will be denote $\Br(x)$.
+The set of branches at $x$ will be denoted $\Br(x)$, it can also be identified with the set of connected components of $V\setminus\{x\}$, where $V$ is a sufficiently small connected neighborhood of $x$.
+We claim that any point of type 1 or 4 is unibranch, and any point of type 3 has two branches.
+This is clear for points in $\bfP^1_k$ and the general case is reduced to this by Section~\ref{elemsec} below.
+Note that we use here that $X$ is nice: non-smooth points of type 1 may have more than one branch and boundary points of type 3 may have 1 or 0 branches (and even more than two branches in the non-separated case).
 For shortness, we will denote the branch at a type 1 or 4 point $x$ by the same letter.

 \begin{remark} It is convenient to introduce branches at arbitrary points, but only branches at type 2 points are really informative. \end{remark}